cybertraining-dsc/su21-reu-361/tutorials/python/index.md

 ## Mac

-Click the following image to be redirected to a 5 minute YouTube walkthrough.
+Click the following image to be redirected to a 5-minute YouTube walkthrough.
 (Yes, Mac's video is a little longer, but do not fret!
 You can skip to the 1:00 minute mark if you are in a hurry.)

 {{% youtube TttmzM-EDmk %}}